|

 TARGET AUDIENCES: (recommended maximum number of attendees - 25)

-- CIO, IS/IRM management
+- CIO, IS/IT/IRM management

 - Enterprise Modeling/Planning Project Participants